ArduPilot/ardupilot_wiki/common/source/docs/common-video-landingpage.rst

    :target: ../_images/DJI_Ocustnc.jpg

 The DJI OcuSync Air System is an integrated high-resolution video transmission solution consisting of a camera, Air Unit module, three antennas, and other connectors.
-Working with DJI Goggles RE, the OcuSync Air System supports wireless transmission of video, images, and flight controller information.
+Working with DJI Goggles RE, the OcuSync Air System supports wireless transmission of video, images, and autopilot information.

 The Air Unit can be attached to racing drones, model airplanes, RC cars, or unmanned enterprise vehicles used for rescue operations and inspections and supports both MSP and MAVLink telemetry input from firmware V01.05.00 and later.